datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

   enabled: false
 ```

-With the routes disabled, `/ambassador/v0/diag` and `/edge_stack/admin/` will respond with 404 -- however, the services themselves are still running, and `/ambassador/v0/diag/` is reachable from inside the Ambassador Pod at `https://localhost:8877`.
+With the routes disabled, `/ambassador/v0/diag` and `/edge_stack/admin/` will respond with 404 -- however, the services themselves are still running, and `/ambassador/v0/diag/` is reachable from inside the $productName$ Pod at `https://localhost:8877`.
 You can use Kubernetes port forwarding to set up remote access to the diagnostics page temporarily:

 ```
 kubectl port-forward -n ambassador deploy/ambassador 8877